 Why re-cycle when you can up-cycle?
-Even if you aren’t a sewing machine master, simple tweaks can turn old clothes new again.
-This picture shows me in an oversized. denim dress I bought vintage in a size 18, that i simple cut and sewed into a much more flattering, short, fitted dress.
+Even if you aren’t a sewing machine master, simple tweaks can turn old clothing new again.
+This picture shows me in an oversized. denim dress I bought vintage in a size 18, that I simply cut and sewed into a much more flattering, short, fitted dress.
 You could also turn old dresses into tote bags, stuff cushions with old tights or cut old jeans into hot pants.

 5. Look out for special events